 Of course, it wouldn’t be a When They Cry series without the horror element, and that’s when things get really interesting.
 A storm hits, and six family members are murdered.
 Soon after, it is revealed that if Beatrice’s riddle cannot be solved, then people will continue to die in gruesome and disturbing ways.
-Fantasy vs. reality is questioned, as well as the existence of witches in a human world.
+Fantasy vs. reality is questioned, as well as the existence of witches in the human world.
 Although the visual sound novel (available on Steam!) gives the complete story, and this anime stops at a point where many of the mysteries remain unsolved, it is still worth a watch to scratch that horror itch.
 Caution: Like Higurashi, it’s not for the weak at heart!

 Revenge.
 It is something we long for when things get tough, or problems persist in life.
 Bullies, betrayals, and more can haunt us and cause us to seek vengeance.
 In Hell Girl, there is a special website that those who have powerful grudges can access at midnight.
 There, they may enter a name and that person will be sent to hell.
 However, there is still a hefty price to pay.
 Those who request the grudge are given a voodoo doll with a red string.
 Revenge will be carried out if the user pulls the string.
 However, their soul will also be sent to hell when they die.

-Not only does Hell Girl have interesting standalone stories each episode, it also offers many situations to keep it entertaining and fresh.
+Not only does Hell Girl have interesting standalone stories each episode, but it also offers many situations to keep it entertaining and fresh.
 Not everyone pulls the string, while others get around the rules.
 The backstory of Hell Girl aka Ai Enma is also explored, and we find out her origins and place in the world.
 For those who love tales of revenge and classic horror elements, Hell Girl is definitely a fantastic choice, with plenty of seasons and episodes to watch.